EFT Asymptotics: the Growth of Operator Degeneracy: A new trick

 \subsection{Relation of plane partitions to $d=3$ Hilbert series}

-The PE for a scalar field theory in $d=3$ can be massaged into a form that is directly related to the PE for plane partitions.
+The PE for a scalar field theory in $d=3$ can be massaged into a form that is directly related to the PE for plane partitions\footnote{The plane partion also appears in the context of higher spin CFT in $2D$ \cite{Prochazka:2015deb,Datta:2016cmw}.}.
 The steps to do so (that we spell out in detail at this point) are as follows where we start by considering the explicit form of PE from \cite{Henning:2017fpj} by setting all the fugacities to $1$:

 In the last line, we relate it to \eqref{PEPL} introduced previously as generating function of plane partition of integer.
 Now using the asymptotics for plane partitions of integer, we find that

 The superscript in $PE$ signifies that we obtained the formula using Wright's result \cite{wright1931asymptotic}.
 In comparison, our trick produces (keeping up to the first order term)